jstnk9/neossins/README.md

 <code>Directory malware</code> Contains malware samples.
 DO NOT RUN IN UNCONTROLLED ENVIRONMENTS.

-<code>Directory to_save</code> Has a script for storing data in the database.
-You need to put the malware that you want save in this directory.
+<code>save.py</code> Script for storing data in the database.
+It saves malware from config folder 'to_save_directory'

 # Usage